DKTeam

 A user associated with a team can be a manager or a user.
 Managers have more privledges than a normal user and some API endpoints are limited to managers only.

-Teams can be added to a collection as a collaborator by username
+Teams can be added to a collection as a collaborator by username or user_id (use the team id for this).

 -